Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Another UNESCO-protected site, Geirangerfjord is renowned for its spectacular waterfalls.
 The Seven Sisters waterfall features seven separate streams cascading down the mountainside, while across the fjord, the single stream of the Suitor waterfall seems to court them from afar.

-For panoramic views of Geirangerfjord, visitors can head to viewing platforms like Dalsnibba Mountain Plateau, which rises 1,500 meters above sea level, or Ørnesvingen (Eagle’s Bend), a series of 11 hairpin turns that climb the mountainside offering increasingly impressive vistas.
+For wide views of Geirangerfjord, visitors can head to viewing platforms like Dalsnibba Mountain Plateau, which rises 1,500 meters above sea level, or Ørnesvingen (Eagle’s Bend), a series of 11 hairpin turns that climb the mountainside offering increasingly impressive vistas.

 Immersive Fjord Experiences